Fountaincoder/microtsetlin/README.md

         live = True if not prune else (used != 0) return (1, live)
 ```
-Due to the nature of `AND` clauses can end early.
+Due to the nature of `AND` clauses, clauses can end early.

 ## How to implement inference